anilcanbulut/Project-Euler-V2/README.md

   <img src="images/small-triangle.png" width="50" title="How It Works?">
 </p>

-According to assignment in 3 that you implemented what is the maximum sum of below input?
+According to algorithm that you implemented what is the maximum sum of below input?
 <p align="left">
   <img src="images/big-triangle.png" width="500" title="How It Works?">
 </p>